BirdsCanada/NatureCounts-Mobile-API/NatureCounts-Mobile-API.md

 ## Authentication and User Profile ##

-User identification is accomplished by including a token as a request paramter.
+User identification is accomplished by including a token as a request parameter.
 The procedure to obtain a token is described below.

-Note that user registration a supported through the website form available here:
+Note that user registration is supported through the website form available here:

 [https://www.birdscanada.org/birdmon/default/register.jsp](https://www.birdscanada.org/birdmon/default/register.jsp)